Smart Budgeting Tips for Modern College Students: Master Your Finances

 The 50/30/20 Rule (Student Version)

 You might have heard of the 50/30/20 rule: 50% for Needs, 30% for Wants, and 20% for Savings.
-It’s a great goal, but let’s be real—when you’re a student, those percentages might look more like 70/20/10.
-And that’s okay.
+It’s a great goal, but for many students, those percentages look more like 70/20/10.
+That is perfectly fine.

 The most important part of this framework is building an emergency fund.
 Even having $500 tucked away can be the difference between a minor inconvenience and a total crisis when your laptop screen decides to die or you get a flat tire.